Oronda/Bionformatics_internship/README.md

 # Internship
 This is Bioinformatics Internship repository

-My name is Audrey Oronda, an MBBU Bioinformatics intern at ICIPE. i'm excited to start my research career in genomics and bioinformatics with this internship.
+My name is Audrey Oronda, an MBBU Bioinformatics intern at ICIPE.
+I'm excited to start my research career in genomics and bioinformatics with this internship.

 ## long term vision
 become a bioinformatician in the near future